-- (1) A Resource Entity shall properly complete the Resource registration for each Generation Resource that contains all pertinent data for all Generation Resources at that site prior to inclusion in applicable systems that model Resources.
-Load Resources represented by the Resource Entity shall be registered through the Resource registration process. - (2) ERCOT shall post a detailed Resource Registration Guide on the ERCOT website that provides detailed instructions and explanations for the various data types required for Resource registration. - (3) ERCOT shall make available related documents for Resource registration on the ERCOT website and shall notify Market Participants when changes are made to the Resource registration process and requirements, including the Resource registration forms and Resource Registration Guide.
+A Resource Entity shall submit complete Resource Registration data pursuant to Section 6.8.2, Resource Registration Process, for each All-Inclusive Generation Resource prior to inclusion in applicable ERCOT systems.

-- (4) As required by Section 5, Generation Resource Interconnection or Change Request, Generation Resources shall provide accurate initial data for inclusion in the ERCOT Network Operations Model.
-The data will be used to model future generation for Steady-State Working Group (SSWG), Dynamics Working Group (DWG), and System Protection Working Group (SPWG) base cases. - (5) A Resource Entity shall revise the Resource registration form as necessary to reflect changes in any data related to a Generation or Load Resource.
+- (2) All data elements requested in the Resource Registration process will be contained in the Resource Registration Glossary.
+Changes, deletions or additions to the data elements in the Resource Registration Glossary will be made in accordance with the revision process specified for the Resource Registration Glossary. - (3) ERCOT shall post the Resource Registration Glossary on the MIS Public Area. - (4) ERCOT shall post a detailed Resource Registration Guide on the MIS Public Area that provides detailed instructions and explanations required for Resource Registration data and shall conform to the Resource Registration Glossary. - (5) ERCOT shall make available related documents for Resource Registration on the MIS Public Area and shall notify Market Participants when changes are made to the Resource Registration process and requirements, including Resource Registration forms, the Resource Registration Glossary, and the Resource Registration Guide. - (6) As required by Section 5, Generation Resource Interconnection or Change Request, Generation Resources shall provide accurate initial data for inclusion in the ERCOT Network Operations Model.
+The data will be used to model future generation for Steady-State Working Group (SSWG), Dynamics Working Group (DWG), and System Protection Working Group (SPWG) base cases.